 Disability Studies Minor

-Why Study Disability Studies at Ship?
+What's Special About Disability Studies at Ship?

-The disability studies program at Shippensburg University offers a cutting-edge, interdisciplinary body of knowledge and skills and, in particular, raises awareness of disability issues, knowledge of disability rights and laws, and best practices towards creating inclusive and accessible environments and communities.
+Disability studies programs in general are not common.
+Ship is very proud to offer a cutting-edge, interdisciplinary body of knowledge and skills and, in particular, raise awareness of disability issues, knowledge of disability rights and laws, and best practices towards creating inclusive and accessible environments and communities.

 There are a growing number of disability-specific careers, such as disability law, mental health counseling, and social service program delivery and management.
 More broadly, disability is an increasingly important aspect of many careers.
 Jobs related to human resources, education, social work, psychology, social policy, urban planning, software development, criminal justice and more must take into account the diversity of the populations that they serve and be prepared to consider issues of accommodations, inclusion, and accessibility.

-- Disability Awareness Club - This group focuses on promoting disability awareness and addressing the barriers students with disabilities face on campus.
+- Disability Awareness Club - This group focuses on promoting disability awareness and addressing the barriers students with disabilities may face on campus.
 Students from all majors and colleges are welcome, and one does not need to have a disability to join.

 - People Involved Equally (PIE) - This student club has a mission to socialize with adults with developmental disabilities who reside in the community, offering social opportunities, peer support, and assistance in working towards individually-identified goals.
 Students from all majors and colleges are welcome.

-- Special Olympics Swimming - This involves the training people with disabilities in swimming.
+- Special Olympics Swimming - This involves the training of people with disabilities in swimming.
 Volunteers can coach, swim as a buddy, and/or offer enthusiastic support.
 Volunteers do not have to be trained swimmers.

 - NAMI - The nation's largest grassroots mental health organization is dedicated to building better lives for the millions of Americans affected by mental illness.
 NAMI on Campus allows colleges to become a part of NAMI's mission by providing resources, education, support, and advocacy to those with mental illness.

-- Inclusive Basketball - This event offers opportunities for anyone to engage in a fun game of basketball, regardless of age or ability.
+- Inclusive Basketball - This program offers opportunities for anyone to engage in a fun game of basketball, regardless of age or ability.
 It's a great opportunity to meet people across abilities and have some fun.
 People are welcome to come just once or make a longer commitment.
 Students from all majors and colleges are welcome.

 There are plenty of other ways for students to get involved in the community.